 The research - and the webinar is being supported by the UK Foreign, Commonwealth and Development Office (FCDO) through the HVT Program (under project no. HVT057 being carried out by SLOCAT) being administered by DT-Global.

 A recording of the video is now uploaded through ATO’s YouTube channel.
-The final report, as well as the country profiles (for 24 LMICs) will be uploaded in the ATO website soon: LINK.
+Check out the final report, as well as the country profiles (for 24 LMICs) in the ATO website.

 The Asian transport sector is facing significant challenges in aligning its growth with climate goals.
 Alvin Mejia of the ATO introduced the webinar to discuss the current state of transport-related emissions, the role of transport in greenhouse gas emissions, and the importance of integrating Nationally Determined Contributions (NDCs) with transport policy landscapes.
 This webinar explored the gap between these policies in low- and middle-income countries (LMICs) in Asia, highlighting the urgency for coherent and effective strategies to mitigate climate change.